 Benedictine College reserves the right to administratively withdraw students who stop attending classes.
-Administratively withdrawn students are responsible for all financial obligations incurred for the entire semester and will not be permitted to remain in campus housing.
+Administratively withdrawn students are responsible for all financial obligations incurred for the entire semester and will not be permitted to remain in campus housing or make use of campus dining facilities.